Utesitting tyr neilsen - photo B. Wemundstad

 Sacrifice was very important to the Norse people, and rituals always contained some sort of offering.
 A gift to nature and the nature spirits would be offered before and after utesitting.
 It didn't matter if a specific utesitting felt like a good or bad experience, Vikings obtained wisdom and understanding from this practice.
 Utesitting could be an hour, a day, a night, or weekend in the forest or mountains.
 This practice was helpful to Vikings who needed to withdraw from "normal life", in order to bring them to a place where they could get closer and have better contact with themselves.

-Getting in contact with ones-self and the universe became a problem with the coming of Christianity, and utesitting was perceived as so threatening for this religion that it was forbidden.
+Getting in contact with oneself and the universe became a problem with the coming of Christianity, and utesitting was perceived as so threatening for this religion that it was forbidden.
 The custom of sitting out in nature with a view to induce wisdom or visions was deemed dangerous in Norway and Iceland, and the church sanctioned hard against those who practiced that kind spirituality, or ‘magic’.

 All of this suggests that utesitting for personal wisdom and spirituality were very important activities for the Norse people.